Watch the Video

 As well as improving the operation of the data centre itself, EcoStruxure IT’s management capabilities can also be extended to other distributed assets throughout the Institute and the broader Wellcome Genome Campus, including is sequencers.
 Several other communications equipment rooms distributed throughout the Campus are also made visible within EcoStruxure IT’s single pane of glass.

-Another benefit of EcoStruxure IT is its cloud-based architecture, which enables the Institute to outsource some of its critical IT requirement to third-party colocation providers and still manage the infrastructure internally.
+Another benefit of EcoStruxure IT is its cloud-based architecture, which enables the Institute to outsource some of its critical IT requirements to third-party colocation providers and still manage the infrastructure internally.
 The solution provides the institute with complete visibility of IT health, ensuring that both the data centre manager and any accompanying maintenance or service providers, such as EiT, are instantly notified via email and the EcoStruxure IT Expert™ smartphone application should a power outage occur.
 In this way it allows all key stakeholders to have visibility, whilst enabling rapid collaboration to help quickly resolve critical IT issues.

 The payback for installing EcoStruxure IT will be seen through reduced operating costs, especially in terms of a reduction in energy consumption.
 “From a power and energy perspective, we expect to save between 5 and 10% over the first two years in the data centre itself,” says Binley.
 “We can do that by raising the room temperature in the data halls, currently set at 19C to 21C.
 For a 4MW facility, that represents a significant cost saving thanks to a reduced cooling effort required, and as the product matures, we would look to increase that even further.”